Occupational Health and Safety

 Ratio of participation:No. of Participants/ No. of Eligible Employees

-Training related to job promotion (OHS)
+Training related to job promotion (health and safety)

 Mental health training

-Post-recruitment training (OHS, road safety, etc.)
+Post-recruitment training (health and safety, road safety, etc.)

 Various types of training based on the Industrial Health and Safety Act